Food Table Q & A

 Q. Why aren't the numbers on your table the same as what's on

-the label?
 A. Because I chose to express the numbers on a per-calorie

 basis, see above, which I believe makes it easier to compare foods to